 All Lower School students have library and art classes beginning in first grade (CP).
 American Section students in third to fifth grades (CE2/CM1/CM2) may participate in a variety of extracurricular activities.

 All Pre-K (MS) students are externés, meaning that they attend their local French school alongside the American Section classes.
 There is no Pre-K French class at the Lycée International.
 All students must be enrolled in a French school to ensure the best possible initiation into bilingual education.
 Most Kindergarten students are also externés.

 There are three enrollment options for Lower School students:

 - Externé students attend their local French school and come to the Lycée International twice a week for American Section class

 - Full-time at the Lycée International campus

 Please note that there is no cafeteria lunch program for Kindergarten (GS) on the Lycée International campus.
 Students have the option of going home for lunch or bringing a packed lunch to school and participating in the Lunchbox program, which is run by the parents whose children participate.

 - Full-time at the Ecole Schnapper campus

-The decision as to whether a child is enrolled on a full-time basis at either the Lycée or Schnapper campus, or in the externé program, is based on many criteria including space availability, student profile, and parental preference.
+The decision whether a child is enrolled full-time at the Lycée or Schnapper campus, or in the externé program, is based on multiple criteria that include space availability, student profile, and parental preference.